openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

   the cluster.
 - Certificate rotation will be handled in the same as it is with the current OVN TLS implementation.
+- IPv6 will not need any explicit changes to OpenShift code as this will be provided by OVS and Libreswan components.
+However, it may require a later version of OVS and/or Libreswan.

 ### Risks and Mitigations